nitesh18400/CRUD/README.md

-Create Read Update Delete Django App Embeded in the Docker Container
+CRUD Django App with all all other dependencies embeded in the Docker Container

 Assignment using Single instance of container:-